 Leading UK contemporary artist Yinka Shonibare is an Honored Member of the Order of the British Empire, which is why the moniker MBE has become integral to his title.
 As one of the most revered and well-recognized contemporary artists in the world today, the name Yinka is synonymous with historical allusions.

-Yinka created The End of the Empire to commemorate the centenary celebrations for World War One in England.
+Shonibare created The End of the Empire to commemorate the centenary celebrations of World War One in England.
 Margate’s Turner Contemporary, the premier gallery in town, commissioned the piece from Shonibare to comment on the balance of power in Somme 1916 that saw almost one million combatants dead or wounded1 in the World War offensive.

-In part owing to his continued experimentation with varying forms of media, Shonibare’s art, even the End of an Empire challenges simple categorization, which is probably why Yinka is so critically acclaimed.
+In part owing to his continued experimentation with varying forms of media, Shonibare’s art, even the End of Empire, challenges simple categorization, which is probably why Yinka is so critically acclaimed.